sgoudie/square-one/README.md

 SASS for precompiling, running automatically.
 PostCSS is used for CssNano and Autoprefixer; saving your fingers from vendor prefix fatigue.

 #### BrowserSync
-Make sure that the Gulp file is updated with the address of your development server.
-(We recommend using Trellis & Bedrock).
+If you're using VVV for you local setup, this will work out of the box on port 9000.
+If not, make sure that the Gulp file is updated with the address of your development server.

 #### Google Fonts
 In `functions.php` there is a little snippet for adding Google Fonts.
 Just uncomment it and add your font family and weights.